demaris/oscilite/README.md

 https://daviddemaris.com/pubs/

-In supervised learning, coarsed grained representations of lattice activity are used to adjust a small number of parameters applied everywhere in a field; this procedure recently been described as downward causation.
+In supervised and semi-supervised learning, coarsed grained representations of lattice activity are used to adjust a small number of parameters applied everywhere in a field; this procedure recently been described as downward causation.

 https://royalsocietypublishing.org/doi/full/10.1098/rsta.2016.0338